Gaza War (2008–2009): Israel

-Controversial tactics allegedly used by Israel
+War crimes by Israel

 Collective punishment

 The United Nations Fact Finding Mission on the Gaza Conflict found that Israel, at least in part, targeted the people of Gaza as a whole.
-The Mission gave its opinion that ″the operations were in furtherance of an overall policy aimed at punishing the Gaza population for its resilience and for its apparent support for Hamas, and possibly with the intent of forcing a change in such support.″ Judge Goldstone later at least partially resiled from this conclusion.
+The Mission gave its opinion that "the operations were in furtherance of an overall policy aimed at punishing the Gaza population for its resilience and for its apparent support for Hamas, and possibly with the intent of forcing a change in such support."
+Judge Goldstone later at least partially resiled from this conclusion.
+Historian Avi Shlaim wrote that "The indifference to the fate of the civilian population is difficult to understand unless it was motivated by a punitive streak."

 Disproportionate force

 Israel was widely criticized by human rights groups for using heavy firepower and causing hundreds of civilian casualties.
 A group of soldiers who took part in the conflict echoed the criticism through both the Israeli NGO Breaking the Silence and a special report by Israeli filmmaker Nurit Kedar that was shown on Britain's Channel 4 in January 2011.
 Israel was accused of having a deliberate policy of disproportionate force aimed at the civilian population.
 Israel has said that operational orders emphasized proportionality and humanity while the importance of minimising harm to civilians was made clear to soldiers.
-Retired U.S. Army colonel Douglas Macgregor gave his opinion as: "They went in heavy, with lots of firepower.
-But at the same time, because of good intel and other improvements, they were able to be selective and cut down on collateral damage."
+Historian Avi Shlaim wrote that "Operation Cast Lead was not a war in the usual sense of the word but a one-sided massacre.
+For twenty-two days the IDF shot, shelled, and bombed Hamas targets and at the same time rained death and destruction on the defenseless population of Gaza.
+Statistics tell only part of the grim story.
+Israel had 13 dead; the Gazans had 1,417 dead, including 313 children, and more than 5,500 wounded.
+According to one estimate, 83 percent of the casualties were civilians."